 Test reporting per batch is extremely important for consumer safety which is why our company has a third-party, non-profit laboratory test every single batch of our finished product against European Union (E.U.) contaminant limits.

 It’s important to understand how a company makes money in the absence of complete information (raw testing data), to interpret their decision-making and transparency.
 Labdoor is an affiliate-marketing company.
 They make money when you purchase a product by clicking on a link from their site.
 They also make money by offering testing services to supplement companies, but it’s safe to assume that most of their revenue comes from affiliate sales, given that very few of their product reviews cover products which have opted into their testing services.

 This explains why accurate or updated testing isn’t necessarily their primary focus -- having a resource page with the most potential products makes them the most money.
 Testing products annually only stands to lose them money.
 I would still suggest that Labdoor release the actual test result documents from the tests they have performed, for the sake of transparency.
 We publish raw data from our third-party laboratory partner on all of our products which pass testing.
 If they don’t pass testing, we don’t sell them.

 If you’ve made it this far, hopefully I’ve changed your mind about using LabDoor.
 As a consumer, don’t trust any supplement company or review site that won’t share the actual product test results with you.
+We recommend ConsumerLab instead, and you can read our review of them here.
 Unfortunately there are widespread unethical practices in the U.S. supplement market because there is so much money to be made and a low level of general consumer understanding of the science.
 We hope to change that.